vedph/gve-doc/export/export-tei.md

 - `v5`: `a cat nice`
 - `v6`: `a cat is nice`

 >As usual, note that these are just the outputs of each operation.
-Every operation alters the text along the path leading from one staged version to the next; so many of the outputs are just intermediate steps along this path.
+Every operation alters the text along the path leading from one staged version to the next one; so many of the outputs are just intermediate steps along this path.
 This is clearly the case especially when the output does not make sense, like in `v5`.
 For instance, on the basis of external information here one might consider as staged versions just `v4` and `v6`.
 This is of course a matter of interpretation, within the constraints defined by the snapshot.

 So, this is the essential data of our snapshot: a base text, and the operations affecting it.
 We now want to export this into a specific form of TEI, namely the scheme adopted by the Saba 1919 digital edition (which can be displayed in EVT 3).